-All PEPFAR implementing partners design annual work plans within the framework of GOL priorities defined by MOHSW.
-The MOHSW Director General reviews all work plans before partners begin implementation.
+PEPFAR implementing partners working in the health sector design their annual work plans within the framework of GoL priorities.
+The MoH Director General reviews/approves all work plans before partners begin implementation.

-The platforms described above provide a conducive environment to country ownership and partnership.
-While there are ample opportunities to liaise with the GoL, and the GoL drives the agenda for health in Lesotho, at times the GoL has been challenged in leading on some key policy issues, such as human resources for health, health information systems, decentralization, and prevention (VMMC).
+The platforms described above provide an environment that is conducive to country ownership and partnership.
+While there are ample opportunities to liaise with the GoL and the GoL drives the agenda for health in Lesotho, at times the GoL has been challenged in leading on some key policy issues such as human resources for health, health information systems, and supply chain management.
 The USG continues to advocate for and provide support through partners to make progress on these issues.
-Civil society in Lesotho is weak and local organizations have limited capacity to implement programs.
-The GoL also lacks a strong M&E system to monitor civil society contributions to the response.
-Through Global Fund, PEPFAR and other donors, civil society organizations receive funding to implement HIV care and prevention interventions.